 Prince Harry and Meghan Markle’s May 19 royal wedding is just around the corner (squee!), but they aren’t expecting a Kitchen Aid mixer or china from Harry’s dear Gan-Gan Queen Elizabeth II.
-No, the queen has something much more special planned.
+No, the queen has something else planned.

 In accordance with royal tradition, Queen Eliz will bestow Prince Harry and his beloved with two new titles on their wedding day: one English and one to use while in Scotland.